navkar/user_api/readme.md

 ### Creating the containers using the docker compose file

+* We need to have the images available in advance to use docker compose
 * The docker compose file (`docker-compose.yml`) consists set of commands for creating and running the go_api and the database container.
 * The command `docker-compose up` executes the file docker-compose.yml file.